 Figuring out how often you should wash your hair can be confusing, but Hickman has a general rule of thumb.
 "If you have fine or oily hair you might need to wash every day or possibly stretch it to every other day.
 For normal to damaged hair, try to wash your hair every two to three days to help the natural oils heal and strengthen your hair.
 If your hair is very dry or super damaged you should stretch your washings to every four to five days," she said.

 The hairstylist loves Pureology's line of shampoos and particularly enjoys this creamy, moisturizing formula.
-The sulfate-free, vegan shampoo is a master at cleansing, hydrating and protecting color, and has a crop of nourishing ingredients like green tea, sage and jojoba.
+The sulfate-free, vegan shampoo is said to be a master at cleansing, hydrating and protecting color, and has a crop of nourishing ingredients like green tea, sage and jojoba.

 Taking a break between washes?
 Lauren Baxter, a hairstylist located in New York City, recommends shampooing twice when you do lather up.
 "The first shampoo will help break up oil and product buildup, and the second washes away whatever remains," she explained.

 The hairstylist loves starting her shower routine with this detoxifying shampoo that's formulated with apple cider vinegar and gets rid of lingering dandruff.
 The best part?
-It works equally well for thick and fine hair!
+It works equally well for thick and fine hair, the brand says!

 Dry shampoo is a lifesaver, but it can create unwanted buildup over the course of a few days.
-Luckily, this treatment does a great job of cleansing and revitalizing locks without stripping away color or natural oils.
+Luckily, this treatment is said to do a great job of cleansing and revitalizing locks without stripping away color or natural oils.

 "It uses apple cider vinegar to remove oil and buildup on the scalp to bring the hair back to its natural state and promote shine," Baxter said.

 The stronger your hair is, the better it can withstand a few days without shampooing, and conditioners are one easy way to make your strands a bit heartier.
-This one from Olaplex works on a range of hair textures and is safe to use on colored locks.
+This one from Olaplex works on a range of hair textures and is safe to use on colored locks, the brand says.

 "It's lightweight and nourishing, and won’t weigh hair down.
 For prime results, keep it off the scalp and be sure to comb through and finish your shower while it sits in the hair prior to rinsing out," Bianca Hillier, colorist at Andy Lecompte Salon in Los Angeles, said.